haziq-exe/TikTokAutoUploader/README.md

 - **🗓 Schedule Uploads:** Upload videos at specific times with our scheduling feature.
 - **🔍 Copyright Check:** Ensure your video is safe from copyright claims before uploading.
 - **🏷 Add Working Hashtags:** Increase your reach by adding effective hashtags that actually work.
-- **🥸 Upload To Different Accounts:** Stay on top of all your channels by choosing which account to upload to.